-- To achieve the best possible print quality, use only high-quality envelopes that are designed for use in laser printers. - Use only new, undamaged envelopes.

-- Load only one size of envelope at a time in the multipurpose feeder. - Make sure the glue is not exposed. - Do not use envelopes that contain moisture or high humidity.
+- To achieve the best possible print quality, use only high-quality envelopes that are designed for use in laser printers. - Use only new, undamaged envelopes. - Load only one size of envelope at a time in the envelope feeder. - Make sure the glue is not exposed. - A combination of high humidity (over 60%) and the high printing temperatures may seal the envelopes.